Ubiquinol Reigns As Powerful Antioxidant

 “When you replenish ubiquinol, you can bring about just beautiful changes in heart muscle function that can't be explained in any other way.
 In other words, you're not changing the anatomy of valves in the heart, you're not changing the blood flow or the coronary circulation.
 So I think you could safely say that the majority of patients with failing hearts have as one of the fundamental problems an energy deficit or a weakening of heart muscle function,” Dr. Peter H. Langsjoen said in an online interview.

 While ubiquinone CoQ10 has been more studied in heart health, ubiquinol is most readily absorbed, so the body can use it more efficiently and more quickly, Langsjoen said, making it a preferable option for cardiovascular health.
+You can read more about Keneka ubiquinol and cardio health over at our blog.

 If you’re on statins, you need ubiquinol